segf00lt/website/content/blog/university.md

 # Friends

-I've had trouble sleeping for a while.
+I've had trouble sleeping.
 Busy mind, lot's of unexpressed thoughts.
 The other night I went out with a good friend who I hadn't seen in a while, and managed to free some of the ideas from my own head.
-I long for this kind of connection among my classmates.
+I long for this kind of connection with a classmate.

-Whatever replaces university has to foster these kinds of relationships.
+Whatever aims to replace university has to foster these kinds of relationships, and create an environment where people see the mutually masturbatory whining that goes on now for what it is.
 Once again, martial arts set a good example.
 Challenging, upward-bound goals toward which students can be guided by their teachers.
 Competition for the approval of the mentor.
 Experiences around which real camaraderie and brotherhood can flourish.

 From [Bronze Age Mindset](https://archive.org/details/bronze-age-pervert-bronze-age-mindset-2018).